adaanene/LEMP/project_2.md

     ```

-10. save and close the editor, now test your script.
+10. Save and close the editor, now test your script.
 Go to your browser and open yur website with `http://<Public_domain_or_IP>/todo_list.php`

     If you see this then all is good!

     ![todo_list](/project_2-LEMP/images/todo_list.png)